darktjm/gamesup/README.md

     reduce the virtual desktop size to 1x1.
 I suppress this for things known to work without it.

   - I also turn off X's screen saver options.
-DPMS seems to have been removed from my X server recently, but I still leave that in.
 I don't, however kill `xscreensaver` or whater other tricks your system may need in addition to turn off screen savers.
 Such active "screensavers" don't really save LCD screens, and popping processes to the front often kills wine full-screen programs.

   - Since setuid programs (like `nonet`) drop `LD_LIBRARY_PATH`, among other things, I preserve it if non-empty by prefixing the command